Workshops and Retreats

 About Our Presenter

-Pam Davenport brings us knowledge and writing that is inspired by the mountains and deserts of Arizona.
+The mountains and deserts of Arizona inspire Pam Davenport’s writing.
 After decades of teaching college writing and literature classes, Pam earned a Masters of Fine Arts in creative writing at Pacific University in Oregon.
 She has led writing workshops on such topics as “Leaping into Creativity” and “A Poem in Every Moment.”
-Her chapbook, A Midwest Girl Thanks Patti Smith was chosen as the winner of the Slipstream Chapbook Competition and was published in August 2019.
+Her chapbook, A Midwest Girl Thanks Patti Smith was chosen as the winner of the 2019 Slipstream Chapbook Competition.
 Pam has been nominated for a Pushcart Prize and was a recipient of the Arizona Authors’ Association Annual Award for Poetry.
-Her poems have been published in various anthologies and journals, including Nimrod, Tinderbox, Slippery Elm, Poetry of the American Southwest, Chiron, New Verse News, and Pittsburgh Poetry Review.
+Her poems have been published in various anthologies and journals, including Nimrod, Poetry of the American Southwest, and New Verse News.